-For More information on donating wild game, please contact Kelly Bingham, Director of Utah Farmers and Hunters Feeding the Hungry (FHFH) at (801) 726-2598
+For More information on donating wild game, please contact Kelly Bingham, Director of Utah Farmers and Hunters Feeding the Hungry (FHFH) at 801-726-2598

-Approved Processors List: Any processor that is USDA/FSIS approved and inspected.
-Currently, the FHFH program has agreements with Clay Meiers and C&S Meats.
+Approved Processors List:

+Any processor that is USDA/FSIS approved and inspected Currently, the FHFH program has agreements with Clay Meiers and C&S Meats.

-Produce\
+Produce

-Product Acceptable Packaging and Storage Conditions Acceptable Donations Guidelines General Consumption Safety Guidelines Non-Acceptable Items (Donation or Consumption) Fresh Produce (Whole) Original food grade packaging.
-Boxed in sanitary boxes, crates or bins Cool, dry, clean area Retail: may be accepted no more than 24 hours past best-by/sell by date depending on the condition Direct Farmer/Wholesale: depends on multiple factors-please refer to the UFB Safe Produce Handling Manual Visual condition - depends on how it looks and feels Watch for wilt, softness, leaking juices, mold or fungus Refrigerated: typically up to 1-3 weeks Some produce may be frozen up to 1 year past use-by/sell-by Odor or discoloration Decay including: mold, fungus, insects Excessive ripeness, softness, wilting Fresh Produce Processed (Chopped, pre-bagged or individually wrapped) Original food grade packaging Boxed in sanitary boxes, crates or bins Cool, dry, clean area Chilled at or below 40°F Retail: may be accepted no more than 24 hours past best-by/sell by date depending on the condition.
-Direct Farmer/Wholesale: depends on multiple factors-please refer to the UFB Safe Produce Handling Manual Visual condition - depends on how it looks and feels Watch for wilt, softness, leaking juices, mold or fungus Refrigerated: up to 5 days past sell-by-date depending on condition Opened, damaged or compromised packaging Odor or discoloration Decay including: mold, fungus, insects Excessive ripeness, softness, wilting Product that has been in the danger zone (above 40°F for more than 2 hours) Dried Fruits: Raisins, Prunes, Dates, Apples, Bananas, etc. Stored in cool dry, clean, well ventilated and climate-controlled area Labels must contain content, ingredients, net weight, distributor and expiration May be accepted up to 5 month past sell-by or best by date depending on the condition.
-Past Sell-By-Date Up to 6 months typical dry storage Refrigerated or frozen may be as much a 1 year past sell-by in an airtight container Opened, damaged or compromised packaging, resulting in the loss of sanitary barrier protection Stale, mold, insects, rodents Non food-grade packaging
+Acceptable Packaging and Acceptable Donations General Consumption Non-Acceptable Items Product Storage Conditions Guidelines Safety Guidelines (Donation or Consumption) Fresh Produce (Whole) Original food grade packaging.
+Boxed in sanitary boxes, crates or bins Cool, dry, clean area.
+Retail: May be accepted no more than 24 hours past best-by/sell by date depending on the condition.
+Direct Farmer/Wholesale Depends on multiple factors.
+Please refer to the UFB Safe Produce Handling Manual.
+Visual condition - depends on how it looks and feels Watch for wilt, softness, leaking juices, mold or fungus Refrigerated - Typically up to 1-3 weeks Some produce may be frozen up to 1 year past use-by/sell-by Odor or discoloration Decay including: mold, fungus, insects Excessive ripeness, softness, wilting Fresh Produce Processed (Chopped, pre-bagged or individually wrapped) Original food grade packaging.
+Boxed in sanitary boxes, crates or bins Cool, dry, clean area Chilled at or below 40°F. Retail: May be accepted no more than 24 hours past best-by/sell by date depending on the condition.
+Direct Farmer/Wholesale Depends on multiple factors.
+Please refer to the UFB Safe Produce Handling Manual.
+Visual condition - depends on how it looks and feels Watch for wilt, softness, leaking juices, mold or fungus Refrigerated - up to 5 days past sell-by-date depending on condition Opened, damaged or compromised packaging Odor or discoloration Decay including: mold, fungus, insects Excessive ripeness, softness, wilting Product that has been in the danger zone (above 40°F for more than 2 hours) Dried Fruits: Raisins, Prunes, Dates, Apples, Bananas, etc. Stored in Cool dry, clean, well ventilated and climate controlled area Labels must contain content, ingredients, net weight, distributor and expiration May be accepted up to 5 month past sell-by or best- by date depending on the condition.
+Past Sell-By-Date Up to 6 months typical dry storage.
+Refrigerated or frozen may be as much a 1 year past-sell-by in an airtight container.
+Opened, damaged or compromised packaging, resulting in the loss of sanitary barrier protection.
+Stale, mold, insects, rodents Non food-grade packagir

-\Notes on Produce: Produce is a highly perishable commodity that must be procured, handled and distributed with care and attention.
+Notes on Produce: Produce is a highly perishable commodity that must be procured, handled and distributed with care and attention.
 The produce guidelines above are broad and do not cover all of the possible factors that contribute to produce quality and are directed mostly at produce donated from the retail market.
+Please refer to the Utah Food Bank Produce Handling Guidelines for more specific information on how to handle fresh produce donations to maximize shelf life.